Moesif/apidocs/source/includes/_api-libs.md

-# Ingest using  SDKs

-If you ever used an events-based analytics library with a `sendEvent()` method, you'll feel right at home with our API event ingestion SDKs.
-Most MVC frameworks and frontends are created with middleware to handle API Calls in a single location, so you probably only need a single `sendEvent()` unlike analytics libs.
+# Using API Libs

+These open-source libs are the building blocks for the server middleware and Mobile SDKs.
+We recommend using the [server middleware SDKs](#using-server-sdks) or [mobile SDKs](#using-mobile-sdks) if available.
+These libs can be used similarly to other analytics event libs with a `sendEvent()` call which sends event data to api.moesif.net.
 Our libraries support async operations and queue HTTP calls on background threads.

-## Installing the Library
+## How to Install

-Select your language on the right.
+Select your language on the right:

+* Javascript
+* Python
+* Ruby
+* PHP
+* Go
+* C#
+* Java

 The SDKs are open-source and available on GitHub.